merely-useful/py-rse/index.md

 since the information we throw away often turns out to be exactly what we need to find a bug.

-Many programs allow users to specify logging levels and log file names as command-line parameters.
+Many programs allow users to specify logging levels and log filenames as command-line parameters.
 At its simplest,
 this is a single flag `-v` or `--verbose` that changes the logging level from `WARNING` (the default) to `DEBUG` (the noisiest level).
-There may also be a corresponding flag `-q` or `--quiet` that changes the level to `ERROR`, and a flag `-l` or `--logfile` that specifies a log file name.
+There may also be a corresponding flag `-q` or `--quiet` that changes the level to `ERROR`, and a flag `-l` or `--logfile` that specifies the name of a log file.
 To log messages to a file while also printing them, we can tell `logging` to use two handlers simultaneously: